 At the Law Offices of Evan M. Rosen, many of our clients come to us in hopes of delaying foreclosure.
-According to the Florida Bar, taking steps calculated to purposefully to delay a case, even when it is in a client’s best interest, is not permissible.
+According to the Florida Bar, taking steps calculated to purposefully delay a case, even when it is in a client’s best interest, is not permissible.
 However, aggressive and thorough litigation creates tremendous delays.
-It is only within this framework that we have seen tremendous delays in our client’s cases.
-We have numerous cases that are still ongoing since the crisis began around 2008.
+It is only within this framework that we have seen delays in our client’s cases.
+We have numerous cases that are still ongoing for many years.

 Ultimately, unless there is some major change in the law down the road, delaying foreclosure will not solve your legal or financial problems.
 Our firm is proud to be made up of effective and caring advocates who seek to help our clients both in the short and long term.
 We work with homeowners throughout Florida to actually solve their mortgage problems.
 However, it is often the case that our vigorous efforts on behalf of our clients do result in significant delays in their pending foreclosure actions.

 Unlike many others who believe foreclosure defense is just about delaying the amount of time it takes to lose your home, we know it is about so much more.
 We will perform a complete evaluation of your financial situation, we will listen to your needs and we will come up with a comprehensive solution to solving your mortgage problems that is the best solution possible for you.